aistabci/abci-docs/en/docs/tips/spack.md

 #### Adding Compilers {#adding-compilers}

-First,  have to register compilers you want to use in Spack.
+First, you have to register compilers you want to use in Spack.

-You execute `spack compiler list` command which shows the registered compilers.
-Spack automatically finds GCC 4.4.7 and 4.8.5 because they are installed in the default path (/usr/bin).
+`spack compiler list` command automatically detects and registers compilers which are located in the default path (/usr/bin).
 ```
 [username@es1 ~]$ spack compiler list
 ==> Available compilers